Miss Universe 2005

-Miss Universe 2005 was the 54th Miss Universe pageant, held at the Impact Arena in Nonthaburi Province, Bangkok Metropolitan Region, Thailand, on 31 May 2005.
+Miss Universe 2005 was the 54th Miss Universe pageant, held at the Impact Arena Hall in Pak Kret, Nonthaburi, Thailand, on 31 May 2005.

 At the end of the event, Jennifer Hawkins of Australia crowned Natalie Glebova of Canada as Miss Universe 2005.
 It is Canada's first victory in twenty-three years, and the second victory in the pageant's history.

 Contestants from eighty-one countries and territories competed in this year's pageant.
 The competition was hosted by Billy Bush and Nancy O'Dell.